chhendri/Covid-19_hackaton/planning.md

 * Get more meaningful time related units

 # Doing
-* Making a house so people can get quarantined (Charlotte)

 # Done
 * Population of 100 (can be changed) in a rectangle area